Ted Hughes OM OBE was an English poet, playwright, translator, and children’s writer. Poet Laureate.

 Poets Corner – Westminster Abbey

-Ted Hughes was commemorated with a memorial in the Poets’ Corner of Westminster Abbey on 6 December 2011.
+Ted Hughes was commemorated with a memorial floor stone in the Poets’ Corner of Westminster Abbey, on 6 December 2011.
+Fellow poet Seamus Heaney unveiled the memorial in front of 300 guests.

 Nobel Laureate Seamus Heaney and actress Juliet Stevenson gave readings at the ceremony, which was attended by Hughes’ widow Carol and daughter Frieda Hughes, and by the poets Simon Armitage, Blake Morrison, Andrew Motion and Sir Michael Morpurgo.